learn-co-curriculum/dsc-standard-normal-distribution-lab/README.md

 ## Summary

-In this lab, you practiced your knowledge on the standard normal distribution!
+In this lab, you practiced your knowledge of the standard normal distribution!